qrefine/qr-tests-cluster/README.md

    * File were downloaded using
    phenix.fetch_pdb PDB_CODE --mtz

    * Some models have unknown to Phenix ligands.
 Corresponding CIF files were created using phenix.ready_set file_name.pdb
+This also adds hydrogens with are needed for the run_finalise.py script.
+The output is file_name.updated.pdb which needs to be renamed?
+We can use phenix.reduce which has it's own problems.

    * Some data file were missing R-free flags.
 They were added at subsequent (re-refinement).